r-caso/QMLParser/README.md

 ﻿# QML Parser

-A recursive descent parser for Quantified Modal Logic.
+A recursive descent parser for the language of Quantified Modal Logic.

 This library has been developed as part of my work as a Researcher at [IIF/SADAF/CONICET](https://iif.conicet.gov.ar/?lan=en) and as member of the [Talk Group](https://talk-group.org/).